danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

 TEST_F(BarTest, Xyz) { ... }
 ```

-Since `FooTest.AbcDeathTest` needs to run before `BarTest.Xyz`, and we don't
+Since `FooTest.AbcDeathTest` needs to thread_entrypoint before `BarTest.Xyz`, and we don't
-interleave tests from different test suites, we need to run all tests in the
+interleave tests from different test suites, we need to thread_entrypoint all tests in the
 `FooTest` case before running any test in the `BarTest` case.
 This contradicts
-with the requirement to run `BarTest.DefDeathTest` before `FooTest.Uvw`.
+with the requirement to thread_entrypoint `BarTest.DefDeathTest` before `FooTest.Uvw`.

 ## But I don't like calling my entire test suite \*DeathTest when it contains both death tests and non-death tests.
 What do I do?